kxsx07/Task_manager/README.md

 # Task Manager App

-A simple task manager app that allows users to create, delete, and update tasks.
-The frontend is built using HTML, CSS, and vanilla JavaScript, while the backend is built using Node.js and MongoDB.
+A straightforward task manager application that lets users create, delete, and update tasks.
+The frontend uses HTML, CSS, and vanilla JavaScript, while the backend employs Node.js and MongoDB.

 ## Features